Connection, community and belonging are the overarching themes of my work in visual arts.

-As well as exploring the various implications of connection in the themes of my work, painting is a personal way of connecting with the world.
-The act of painting is at first a solitary activity, which allows for a meditative quality of interaction within myself, which connects me to personal faith.
-Then, once a piece is complete, the connections become external.
-When it resonates with a viewer a connection is forged.
+The act of painting itself is a personal way of connecting with the world.
+At first a solitary activity, which allows for a meditative interaction within myself, making art connects me to personal faith.
+Then, once a piece is complete, when it resonates with another person, a connection is forged.
 This is where art transcends the solitude of the creative process.